 III.
-INITIAITVE PETITION 57
+INITIAITVE PETITION 58

-IP 57 repeals and replaces Article IV, section 6 and Article IV, section 7 of the Oregon Constitution.
-IP 57, \P 1.
+IP 58 repeals and replaces Article IV, section 6 and Article IV, section 7 of the Oregon Constitution.
+IP 58, $\P$ 1.

 The initiative's new Article IV, section 6 establishes a twelve member "Citizen Redistricting Commission."
-IP 57, § 6(1).
-Four of those commissioners would be Republicans, four would be Democrats and four would be neither Republicans nor Democrats.
-IP 57, §§ (6), (7).
+IP 58, § 6(1).
+Four of those commissioners would be Republicans, four would be Democrats, and four would be neither Republicans nor Democrats.
+IP 58, §§ 6(6), (7).

 The new Article IV, section 6 sets stringent requirements for commissioners.
 Commissioners must be: (a) registered voters in Oregon; (b) have been Oregon residents for at least three years (or have voted in two of the three most recent general elections); and, (c) have been members of the same political party, or unaffiliated with any party, for the previous three years.
-IP 57, § 6(3)(b).
-The initiative thereby excludes from participating as a commissioner any Oregon resident who is not a citizen, any Oregon resident under 19, recently naturalized citizens, newer Oregon residents, any Oregonian who has recently changed political affiliation, and any Oregon resident who has been eligible to vote but only recently registered.
-Subsection 6(3) also automatically disqualifies many other Oregon citizens from participation on the commission, including:
+IP

-2The requirement in Article IV, section 7 that districts be drawn along county lines is unenforceable.
+&lt;sup>3The requirement in Article IV, section 7 that districts be drawn along county lines is unenforceable.
 Hartung v.
 Bradbury, 332 Or 570, 582, 33 P3d 972 (2001).
 The requirement that districts be contiguous remains enforceable.

-3IP 57 runs over eleven pages and contains multiple sections and subsections.
+&lt;sup>4IP 58 runs over eleven pages and contains multiple sections and subsections.
 This petition addresses only those provisions relevant to Ms. Uherbelau's objections to the certified ballot title.
-IP 57 is discussed in detail in Ms. Uherbelau's comments on the draft ballot title.
+IP 58 is discussed in detail in Ms. Uherbelau's comments on the draft ballot title.
 See Ex.
-2 at 2-5.
+3 at 2-5.